ICSM/pgmuvi/paper.md

 # Method and Features

 `pgmuvi` builds on the popular GPyTorch library.
-GPyTorch [@gardner2018gpytorch] is a Gaussian process library for PyTorch, which is a popular machine learning library for Python.
+GPyTorch [@gardner2018gpytorch] is a Gaussian process library for PyTorch [@pytorch], which is a popular machine learning library for Python.
 By default, `pgmuvi` exploits the highly-flexible Spectral Mixture kernel [@wilson:2013] in GPyTorch, which is able to model a wide variety of signals.
 This kernel is particularly interesting for astronomical time-series data, as it is able to effectively model multi-periodic and quasi-periodic signals.
 The spectral mixture kernel models the power spectrum of the covariance matrix as Gaussian mixture model (GMM), making it highly flexible and easy to interpret, while being able to extend to multi-dimensional input easily.